 When applying for a sponsor licence you must appoint an Authorising Officer.
 And you must have one at all times whilst you hold a licence.
 If you fail to have an Authorising Officer in place at any point, or have one who doesn’t meet UKVI requirements (e.g they’re not based in the UK) your licence can be suspended, downgraded or revoked.

-If there is more than one person who could fill this role, you can decide who to nominate.
+If there is more than one person who could fill this role, the sponsor can decide who to appoint.
 Whoever you nominate, you must be sure that they fully understand the importance of the role.

-The Authorising Officer will often be UKVI’s first and primary point of contact with your organisation.
-They will receive e-mails concerning changes to sponsors’ duties, the need to renew Certificates of Sponsorship or the Licence itself etc.
+The Authorising Officer will be UKVI’s first and primary point of contact with your organisation.
+They will receive e-mails concerning changes to sponsors’ duties, the need to renew Certificates of Sponsorship or renew the licence itself.